ALB Ingress Controller configuration

 Properties Type Description

-targetGroup object Use when an action's type is set to targetGroup.
+targetGroup object Used when the action type is set to targetGroup.

-targetGroup.targetGroups array List of services to deliver traffic
+targetGroup.targetGroups array List of services to forward traffic to.

 targetGroup.targetGroups[n].serviceName string service name